Gradual Domain Adaptation for Graph Learning: GGDA Domain Sequence Construction

 \subsection{The Domain Progression Framework}

-Motivated by the preceding analysis, we propose a GGDA framework that constructs the domain sequence $\{\mu_t\}_{t=0}^{T}$ progressively in a vertex-based manner during training.
-Specifically, given the current domain, we construct the subsequent domain with two novel modules: regularized vertex selection and adaptive mass decay.
+Motivated by the preceding analysis, we propose to construct the domain sequence $\{\mu_t\}_{t=0}^{T}$ progressively in a vertex-based manner during training.
+Specifically, given the current domain $\mu_t$, we construct the subsequent domain $\mu_{t+1}$ with two novel modules: regularized vertex selection and adaptive mass decay.